callisthenes/euterpe/ENCODING.md

 References normally appear at the start of a line or paragraph.
 However, in prose works references may also appear within a line.
 In print editions a number or letter in the margin indicates a break at the first major punctuation character, but there might be several such marks.
 Moving references inline, as in the Budé editions, removes this ambiguity.
 If a section number occurs at line start it is followed by a single space, or two spaces if it marks the start of a new paragraph and the paragraph is not already marked by a preceding blank line.

 ### Line numbers
 Line numbers need not be supplied for each line.
 Normally in print editions they are given at five-line intervals.
-Euterpe follows this convention, except that a single space always follows a line number.
+Euterpe follows this convention, except that a single space always follows a line number, and two spaces at the start of a paragraph.
 Wherever the traditional line-numbering has been altered by the editor, explicit line numbers for the re-ordered lines may be added to reset the usual line-numbering.

 ## Titles
 Lines containing no Greek text, separated from the surrounding text by a blank line before (or if the title is at the start of a file), and one blank line after, are interpreted as titles of short works.